Welcome to today's edition of the Rush 24-7 podcast.

 This is just another one of those things that Kerry was for before he was against.

-It was John Kerry who ordered up this report that came out last year that said bin Laden was allowed to escape, which he's been claiming this for years, but remember in 2001 when we were supposedly unified as a nation.
+It was John Kerry who ordered up this report that came out last day that said Bin Laden was allowed to escape, which he's been claiming this for years.

 What we're doing right now is fine, he said to a caller on Larry King Alive.

-Now all of a sudden, it's the only the I hate to sound like a broken record here, but the only hope that they have of not losing their base on this is to make this whole thing tonight a bush bash.
+Now, all of a sudden, it's the only, I hate to sound like a broken record here, but the only hope that they have of not losing their base on this is to make this whole thing tonight a bushbash.

-And I got to mention Bush, and they might mention Runzfeld, but certainly the previous administration did not make a serious enough troop level commitment, blah, blah, blah, blah, blah.
+And I got to mention Bush, and they might mention Runsfeld, but certainly the previous administration did not make a serious enough troop level commitment, blah, blah, blah, blah, that give themselves cover because they're balancing things.

 It was Bill Clinton who had bin Laden in the crosshairs.